synthesio/zcalendar/README.md

 Specifying two weekdays separated by ".." refers to a range of continuous weekdays. "," and ".." may be combined freely.

+Monday is considered the first day of the week and a range of weekdays must be contained in the same week.
+For example, "every weekday except Thursday" cannot be written `Fri..Wed`; it may be written `Mon..Wed,Fri..Sun` instead.

 In the date and time specifications, any component may be specified as "*" in which case any value will match.
 Alternatively, each component can be specified as a list of values separated by commas.
 Values may be suffixed with "/" and a